emacsmirror/twiki-org/README.txt

     I bind it to f8, it doesn't toggle until I switch to another buffer.)

-* org-meta-return does not insert a new headline; org-insert-headline inserts one beginning with "*".

 * [[http://example.org][Links]] are not displayed as just Links, as they are in org-mode.